-The role of a liquidator is to collect and distribute the company assets in accordance with Insolvency Act 1986.
-Liquidators are an officers of the court and have special powers which enable them to fulfill their role.
+If the court winds up the company, the role of a liquidator is to collect and distribute the company assets in accordance with Insolvency Act 1986.
+Liquidators are officers of the court and have special powers which enable them to fulfil their role.

 Is liquidation the same as winding up?

 Winding up evolves the conclusion of all business affairs and includes the closure of the company which includes liquidation or dissolution.
 Liquidation, however, is specifically regarding the selling of company assets in order to pay creditors.